MarquesaBarbula/hello-world/README.md

 - ⚡ Fun fact: ...
 -->

-Hi there!
 My name is Mariana Barnola and I'm an Old School Art Director, becoming a coder.

 Let me tell you a bit about me: